ScottGreenhalgh/week09-social-network/README.md

 I decided to also include some React Icons from https://react-icons.github.io/react-icons/.
 I placed these under my LikeDislikeButton to act as the icons for my buttons.

+Alongside this, during this styling process I was getting feedback from peers as to how the layout should look and what is most intuitive, giving me references to existing social media platforms.
+For this reason I went back through my code and changed some of the user redirects and added a little more information to my profile setup, specifically a nickname and a profile picture.
+The profile image can be obtained directly through clerk, meanwhile the nickname was simply added to the fields of my modular form.
+I made some changes to these tables to only allow 14 characters for both the username and the nickname, preventing users from using extrememly long names.
+I then restructured how elements would sit on the page and tweaked the styling overall styling to better align with how someone would navigate the page.
+From here I also used @media queries to ensure that all monitor (and phone) sizes were getting the optimal experience.
+There's still a few features I would like to change.
+I probably want the likes/dislikes button moved onto the global posts page too, but given how I directly tied it down to profile specific pages, it would require some major tweaking first.

 ## Requirements

 For this project the following requirements were completed: